bpalij/clubhouse-gitlab-mr-integration/README.md

 ## For developers

-If you want to integrate VS code or other IDE/editor, you can use [this instruction](https://stackoverflow.com/a/55568502)
+If you want to integrate VS code or other IDE/editor with Tampermonkey, you can use [this instruction](https://stackoverflow.com/a/55568502)